 A legal requirement for Ontario nurses

-Mandatory reporting is an important component of regulating the nursing profession in Ontario.
-Reports alert the College to situations where a nurse may not be practising safely and allow the College to take any appropriate steps to protect the public.
+Reporting is an important component of regulating the nursing profession in Ontario.
+Reports alert CNO to situations where a nurse may not be practicing safely and allow CNO to take any appropriate steps to protect the public.

-A nurse must self-report to the College if she or he:
+A nurse must self-report to CNO if she or he:

 - has been found guilty of any offence in any jurisdiction (except speeding or parking tickets);

 - has been charged with any offence in any jurisdiction;